helium/HIP/0123-redefining-data-only-onboarding-and-assertion-fees.md

 ## Detailed Explanation

 This HIP will reduce the cost of onboarding a data-only Hotspot from 1,000,000 DC ($10) to 50,000 DC ($0.50).
-The cost of a location assertion will be reduced from 500,000 DC ($5) to 50,000 DC ($0.50).
+The cost of a data-only Hotspot's location assertion will be reduced from 500,000 DC ($5) to 50,000 DC ($0.50).
 SOL fees remain unaffected.

 ## Drawbacks